 Of those who needed problem gambling services in 2016, only 0.25 percent received publicly funded care from a specialist.

-States contributed funding to these services on a state-by-state basis at various amounts ranging from $0 to $8.47 million in California.
+States contributed funding to these services on a state-by-state basis at various amounts ranging from $0 to $8.47 million for problem gambling in California.

 Problem gambling budgets vary